Truth Social: Infrastructure

 The Truth Social service was originally hosted on RightForge, a company aimed at providing internet hosting for conservative causes that describes itself as "The first global Internet infrastructure company committed to American principles online".

-On December 14, 2021, TMTG said it had partnered with the Canadian online video platform Rumble, which was already providing cloud services to the Truth Social beta service.
-On April 21, 2022, TMTG announced Truth Social would be moving to Rumble's cloud platform and announced they would be performing infrastructure upgrades to increase the platform's performance.
+In December 2021, TMTG said it had partnered with the Canadian online video platform Rumble, which was already providing cloud services to the Truth Social beta service.
+In April 2022, TMTG announced Truth Social would be moving to Rumble's cloud platform and announced they would be performing infrastructure upgrades to increase the platform's performance.

 TMTG engaged the services of Hive, a content moderation company that uses machine learning to filter postings for unacceptable content.

 As of June 2022, Truth Social uses Cloudflare as its CDN for both mobile and web traffic.
 Reuters reported Fastly had refused to take Truth Social on as a customer.

+In July 2024, TMTG said it was purchasing streaming technology for Truth Social.
+Louisiana energy magnate James E. Davison is involved in the purchase under the business name JedTec LLC.
+In 2019, through his connections at the Trump White House, he received a $17 million federal grant to build roads.
+In August, the company announced plans for Truth+, a streaming service, without a specified launch date.
+It is intended to be integrated into Truth Social's website and apps.

 Content policies

-Truth Social was launched proclaiming itself as a "big tent" platform without political censorship, allowing for "free expression".
+Truth Social was launched proclaiming itself as a "big tent" platform without political censorship, allowing for "free expression" without "discriminating on the basis of political ideology".

 When the company was first announced in October 2021, its terms of service said the company would not be legally responsible for "the content, accuracy, offensiveness, opinions [or] reliability" of anything users might post to the service.
 Some commentators noted that this self-declared immunity appeared to rely on Section 230 of the Communications Decency Act, a law Trump firmly opposed during his presidency.

 The original terms of service further added that users would be forbidden to "disparage, tarnish, or otherwise harm, in our opinion, us and/or the Site".
 Truth Social said it had the right to "suspend or terminate your account" and "take appropriate legal action".
 The anti-disparagement section of the terms of service was removed in late 2022.
 Sexual content remains forbidden by the terms of service.

 Truth Social has blocked accounts for behavior it considers harmful or inappropriate, including accounts with parody names and death threats.